KDE/kpublictransport/README.md

 The key elements are:

-* KPublicTransport::Journey
+* KPublicTransport::Journey (getting from one place to another)
-* KPublicTransport::Departure
+* KPublicTransport::Stopover (departures/arrivals)

 ## Supported Operations

 * Location searches: retrieve stop information based on name or geo coordinates.
-* Arrival/departure queries: retrieve base schedule and if available realtime information about upcoming arrivals and departures at a stop.
+* Stopover (arrival/departure) queries: retrieve base schedule and if available realtime information about upcoming arrivals and departures at a stop.
 * Journey queries: obtain ways to get from A to B.
 * Vehicle and platform layout queries: information about where coaches stop on a platform,